 Helen Babbs is a writer, editor, and author.

-Her first book – My Garden, the City and Me, Rooftop Adventures in the Wilds of London (Timber Press, 2011) – was about the glory of growing things and urban nature.
+Her first book – My Garden, the City and Me, Rooftop Adventures in the Wilds of London (Timber Press, 2011) – is about the glory of growing things and urban nature.
 It was nominated for two garden writing awards, and translated for sale in China.

-Her second – Adrift, A Secret Life of London’s Waterways (Icon Books, 2016) – was about the people, politics, history and wildlife of the capital’s canals and rivers.
-Homes & Gardens magazine described it as ‘a compelling exploration of river living’, Waterways World called it ‘one of the best waterways books for decades’, and Caught by the River praised its ‘utterly captivating prose’.
+Her second – Adrift, A Secret Life of London’s Waterways (Icon Books, 2016) – is about the people, politics, history and wildlife of the capital’s canals and rivers.
+Homes & Gardens described it as ‘a compelling exploration of river living’, Waterways World called it ‘one of the best waterways books for decades’, and Caught by the River praised its ‘utterly captivating prose’.

 She is always interested in new projects – do get in touch.

 All content on this website is © Helen Babbs